Orthogonal Statistical Learning: Sufficient Conditions for Theorems and : Single Index Losses

-Combining this lemma with the guarantee from \pref{thm:generic_strongly_convex} directly yields the following corollary. \begin{corollary} Suppose that there is some $\besttwo\in\argmin_{\theta\in\nuisance}\poprisk(\theta,\gtone)$ such that \pref{ass:single_index} is satisfied.
+Combining this lemma with the guarantee from \pref{thm:generic_strongly_convex} directly yields an oracle excess risk bound. \begin{corollary} Suppose that there is some $\besttwo\in\argmin_{\theta\in\nuisance}\poprisk(\theta,\gtone)$ such that \pref{ass:single_index} is satisfied.
 The sample splitting meta-algorithm \pref{alg:sample_splitting} produces a predictor $\esttwo$ that guarantees that with probability at least $1-\delta$,